 Fall is here and with it usually comes some fabulous weather for gardening.
-This time of year is perfect for moving, dividing and reorganising perennials, while the details of our gardens are all still fresh in our minds!
+This time of year is perfect for moving, dividing and reorganising perennials, while the details are all still fresh in our minds!
 Sometimes in the spring it can be easy to forget size, colour or even what a certain plant is when everything is still peeking out of the ground.
 Fall is a great time of year to reevaluate what’s working in your garden.

 After Thanksgiving, when you have completed a thorough clean up and cut down of your perennials.
-It is much easier to make sense of the garden then.
+It is much easier to make sense of your garden then.

 Plan and think…